 This a tool that I have recently stumbled across, but as soon as I used it, I immediately began recommending it to colleagues.

 The add-on gives you a few more useful tweaks via the Google Analytics interface.
-A full list of its of capabilities can be found here.
 My 2 favourite features at the moment are:

 - Sticky header –This feature ensures that the top section of the website sticks to the top of the page.This is very useful when you are looking at very detailed, lengthy reports and you want to make changes to the date range or apply a segment.
 No longer do you have to scroll right to the top of the page, as the header remains in one place the whole time.